vinnicc/dota/README.md

-match.positive_votes          # Integer, Number of thumbs-up the game has received match.negative_votes          # Integer, Number of thumbs-down the game has received match.players_count           # Integer, Number of players in the match match.radiant                 # Dota::API::Match::Side, Info about the team on the Radiant side match.dire                    # Dota::API::Match::Side, Info about the team on the Dire side match.drafts                  # Array[Dota::API::Match::Draft], Picks and bans in the match, if the game mode is "Captains Mode"
+match.positive_votes          # Integer, Number of thumbs-up the game has received match.negative_votes          # Integer, Number of thumbs-down the game has received match.players_count           # Integer, Number of players in the match

+match.drafts                  # Array[Dota::API::Match::Draft], Picks and bans in the match, if the game mode is "Captains Mode"
 # Dota::API::Match::Draft
 draft.order                   # Integer, 1-20
 draft.pick?                   # Boolean, true if the draft is a pick, and not a ban